ACT LOCALLY TOO!

 - Legislation to limit excessive apartment application fees charged to renters

 - Vacancy Registration Fee for vacant commercial space

 - Racial profiling, and police reforms to protect civil liberties

 Many of the issues our interns have worked on have become city law!
 You can have a direct role in shaping city policy and making a difference right here in your community.

 Make a difference today in your own community.
 Get first hand policy experience.
-We are looking for interns year around.
-To apply, email us at firstname.lastname@example.org with your resume or give us a call at (510) 981-7140.
+We accept interns year-round.
+To apply, email your resume to Brandi Campbell at BCampbell@cityofberkeley.info or give us a call at (510) 981-7140.